(n.) the insertion of one clause inside another

 Our grammar works in such a way that we can insert an entire clause inside another and still have the statement as a whole make sense.
 A sentence like The boy thinks the girl is mean, for instance, contains a perfectly sound sentence—the girl is mean—within its confines.

 Theoretically, there is no limit to the number of clauses a sentence can embed inside one another like this.
-But practice is considerably different from theory—especially when it comes to a phenomenon called centre embedding.
+But practice is considerably different from theory—especially when it comes to a confounding phenomenon called centre embedding.

 Centre embedding is the insertion of a clause wholly inside another (known as the superordinate clause), so that unlike in the example above, words from the superordinate lie either side of the embedded clause.
-For example, in a sentence like The boy the girl likes thinks she’s mean, the clause The girl likes is embedded entirely inside The boy thinks she’s mean.
+For instance, in a sentence like The boy the girl likes thinks she’s mean, the clause The girl likes is embedded entirely inside The boy thinks she’s mean.
 This gives us a structure something along the lines of y–x–y, where the shorter clause (x) is entirely surrounded by elements of the larger one (y).

 The rat the cat the dog chased killed ate the malt